appernetic/appernetic-hugo-project/content/post/performance-optimization.md

 date = "2016-03-08T19:03:58Z"
 description = "We have made significant performance improvements of our service and have dug deep into everything on the client and server side.
-All images is now sent with Cloudinary's Akamai CDN." draft = false keywords = ["Performance", "Optimization", "CloudFlare", "Webpagetest", "Cache"] tags = ["Internet", "Performance Optimization", "Appernetic Service"] title = "Performance optimization" topics = ["topic 1"] type = "post"
+All images is now sent with Cloudinary's Akamai CDN." draft = false keywords = ["Performance", "Optimization", "CloudFlare", "Webpagetest", "Cache", "static website"] tags = ["Internet", "Performance Optimization", "Appernetic Service", "static website"] title = "Performance optimization" topics = ["Performance"] type = "post"

 +++